|

 Since 1971 the L.A.
 Gay & Lesbian Center has been fighting for the

-rights of GLBT people around the country and providing essential services
+rights of LGBT people around the country and providing essential services

 and programs to build the health, strength and well-being of our community.